 They’ve even expanded their site and added a mini Native American Village, fossil mine experience and gator pond.
 The above image is from one of their many photo opps around site, so perfect for others who are snap happy.
 We even munched on some chips in their restaurant.
 They’re certainly more than just an airboat tour.
 They’re an attraction.

 The first ever airboat registered in America was actually in Florida in the 1920s.
 It really is a staple of the states identity.
 It’s a mighty craft powered by gigantic fans that propel it to skate across the water.

 And it was a totally rip roaring ride.
 The fans were spinning, the water spitting, the sound thumping and the speed thrilling.
 Thankfully they provided ear defenders, which helped to dampen the noise.
 I couldn’t stop smiling as we powered across the lake enjoying spectacular views.

 What I didn’t expect was the incredible knowledge from our captain.
 He not only navigated the boat but also located the wild life and shared lots of interesting facts along the way.
 It was an unexpected added bonus!

-TOP TIP: Wear sun cream, sun glasses and a hat (hold it down as I nearly lost mine to the wind).
+TOP TIPS: Wear sun cream, sun glasses and a hat (hold it down against the wind).
 Bring a comb for your inevitable knotty hair too.